department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/backend/Product/vsp-research-plan-external-services.md

 Because we do not have a solid understanding of the pain point, we want to dive deeper into the issue to understand the root cause of the problem that is being expressed.
 At this time we don't have any examples or proposed solutions to test against.
 This will strictly be a fact finding mission for root cause analysis.

 3. Where are you planning to do your research?

 Over Zoom

 4. What will you be testing?

 Nothing will be tested.
-As mentioned above, as of right now we are just trying to uncover the root cause of the pain point.
+As mentioned above, as of right now we are just trying to uncover the root cause of the \
+pain point.

 ## Participants and Recruitment

 1. Participant criteria: What are you looking for in a participant?
 (Mention: Number of participants, practice areas, VFS team, VFS product.
 Please keep in mind that we have a limited number of VFS teams, and we should avoid going to the same people and teams back-to-back.)

-Ideally, we talk to 3 VFS engineers who have integrated their application with an external service.
+BAM 1 - Sarah-Jaine (Dev)
+BAM 2 - Cameron
+Facilities - Lance
+VAOS - Kam or Alastair

 2. What is your recruitment strategy?
 (Usually it is a Slack message directly to the team or team members.
 Contact the Design Lead if you need help getting in touch with anyone.)

 Slack Message directly

 ## When?
 1. Timeline: What dates do you plan to do research?

-Start having conversations May 26th - 29th.
+Start having conversations June 1st - 5th.

 2. Prepare: When will the thing you are testing be ready?

-Nothing to test, so we are ready now.
+There is nothing to be tested, just to gather more information.

 3. Length of Sessions: How long do you estimate each session will be?

 I expect that we should need no more than 30 minutes per session.

 4. Availability: If applicable, when would you like sessions scheduled? **Please list exact dates and times in EASTERN Standard Time**.
 Please request enough dates and time slots (e.g. Monday 9-1, 3-6; Tuesday 9-6, etc.) that are hopefully flexible enough to accommodate our participants' busy schedules.
 Keep in mind that VFS team members are also remote and live in different time zones.
 Try and keep research sessions during normal working hours.